erikalvner/analogueblog/content/posts/suzukipressvan.md

 {{< figure src="/suzukipressvan/matildahjordis.jpg" alt="" position="center" style="border-radius: 8px;" caption="Medium format look." captionPosition="center" captionStyle="color: darkblue;" >}}

+A very important feature is that the aperture "ring", if you can call it that, clicks.
+This means you can use the camera in what is essentially shutter priority mode.
+The shutter dial spins freely, but if you have a set shutter and need to adjust the aperture, you don't have to actually look at the front of the lens to adjust it if you get used to where the stops are or in what order they come.

 ##### Shutter
 On the lens itself is not only the aperture control but also the wheel for setting the shutter speed as well as cocking the Seiko-made shutter.
 It goes from one second down to 1/500 and features a bulb mode as well.
 My camera struggles with the two longest shutter speeds, but works more than fine on all others.